 This holiday season, take time to celebrate what gives your life structure and stability — your 206 bones!

-We got busy at AlgaeCal headquarters this week brainstorming our list of Festive Foods to Fight Osteoporosis.
+We got busy in the AlgaeCal Kitchen this week brainstorming our list of Festive Foods to Fight Osteoporosis.

 These 19 menu items will tempt you to tackle your bone health issues head-on.
 They’re healthful entrées, sides, snacks and deceivingly-indulgent desserts to please even the pickiest palates.